 - Protection – you need professional protection from top consumer oriented full fiduciary real estate agents.

 - Protection from misinformation – if you select the right, honest, knowledgeable, experienced, educated, intelligent agent who is a full fiduciary he/she will fully protect you as a home seller/buyer

-Kathleen found talking with consumers that at first stage, try to put together the numbers and try to determine if a buy or sell is a smart thing to do.
+Kathleen found talking with consumers that at the first stage, try to put together the numbers and try to determine if a buy or sell is a smart thing to do.
 She talked to a couple of radio show folks yesterday.
 One is ready to sell and already starting on a new project.
 The other one was involved in an even more common situation

 The buyer/seller Jodee said: “I’m just thinking of selling my home and moving in the town where my daughter is”.
-Jodee has a home valued at around $350,000 that she could sell in Denver’s hot real estate market where the median prices of homes for sale is $460,000.
+Jodee has a home valued at around $350,000 that she could sell in Denver’s hot real estate market where the median prices of homes for sale are $460,000.
 She is considering moving to Wisconsin, where her daughter lives.
-In Soughton, WI, she hopes to get a 3 bedroom, 2 bath ome for around $250,000, and pay cash and still have money left over for retirement.
+In Soughton, WI, she hopes to get a 3 bedroom, 2 bath home for around $250,000, and pay cash and still have money left over for retirement.
 This is an enviable situation, which is much easier to deal with than those who want to do the opposite.
-The opposite situation would be selling in a midwestern state such as WI and trying to move into a market where the median prices of homes is much higher.
+The opposite situation would be selling in a midwestern state such as WI and trying to move into a market where the median prices of homes are much higher.